osenn15/DS202-Final-Project/README.md

 poor diet could factor in to the relationship between mental health and diabetes.

-In the next plot will look at the relationship between mental health and physical activity levels.
+In the next plot we will look at the relationship between mental health and physical activity levels.

 ``` r
 health_data %>% filter(